title

 Spain was compelled to make peace with France in 1659.
 A more aristocratic county and less bourgeois than the more economically successful European powers, Spain's economy had lost momentum.
 And waging war had been an economic burden.
 Spain had lost prestige.
 It was no longer considered the greatest power in Europe.
 It had emerged from the war without Portugal - which had declared its independence in 1641.
 It had exposed its weakness to Latin Americans.
 It was no longer "the Colossus of the Seas."

-In France the reign of Louis XIV had begun (in 1643) to last to 1715, the longest reign in European history, with France's monarchy reaching its peak in absolutism, claiming unity with God, the source of absolute power - rule by divine right.
+In France the reign of Louis XIV had begun (1643 to 1715), the longest reign in European history, with France's monarchy reaching its peak in absolutism, claiming unity with God, the source of absolute power – rule by divine right.

 The Thirty Years' War, by Herbert Langer, 1980